 9. Stop logging that overtime!

 Easier said than done in some jobs we know, but try and dial it back where possible.
 Say you’ve got a relative in from out of town or you’ve joined a book club and need to leave on time.
+Early pregnancy can be hard, so don’t be afraid to keep that baby bump rested.

 10. Update your work wardrobe